thinkthroo/build-from-scratch/README.md

 # build-from-scratch

-build-from-scratch provides documentation on how to build open-source software (OSS) in the JavaScript ecosystem from scratch.
+build-from-scratch provides free tutorials on how to build open-source software (OSS) in the JavaScript ecosystem from scratch.

 ## Build from scratch interactively